-Grueling search 'for a miracle' enters 3rd day after mudslides
+California mudslides: 1,250 people searching 'for a miracle'

 Geologists and forecasters warned that intense rain could trigger deadly mudslides from the scorched areas.

-And because of the fire, communities below the scarred terrain could remain at risk of mudflow for years, said Randall Jibson, a research geologist with the US Geological Survey.
+And because of the fire, communities below the scarred terrain could remain at risk of mudslides for years, said Randall Jibson, a research geologist with the US Geological Survey.

-Mudflows, mudslides and landslides often are used interchangeably when disaster strikes, but the terms have distinctions.

-A mudflow is "a river of liquid and flowing mud on the surfaces of normally dry land areas," according to the Federal Emergency Management Agency.

 Montecito may be at slightly less risk now, because this week's flooding already brought down vulnerable material.

 "(But) no storm brings down everything that is susceptible.
-There's almost always more" that could come down, he said.
+There's almost always more" that could come down, Jibson said.

+What can be done?
+Long term, one option would be more basins to slow down storm runoff and collect debris.

+Short term, making the public ready to evacuate during heavy rains is key, he said.

 Montecito and Carpinteria are especially vulnerable to mudslides because the steep terrain in some places goes from thousands of feet above sea level to sea level in just a few miles, said Tom Fayram, a deputy public works director with Santa Barbara County.